hermitpopcorn/advent-of-code-2023/README.md

 I don't know how to optimize this.
 Each step of the way has a different set of range so I don't know how to reliably make a dictionary and cache part of the process without it going wrong midway.

 It's only the fifth day and I'm stumped already.
 This does not bode well.

+## Day 06

+A breather day; this day's far easier than the previous one.

+Still not unlike the previous days, the second part of this day brings about a very big number compared to the first part.
+Fortunately, there are no branching paths, so I decided on a simple solution of linear calculation.
+The answer didn't take much time to show.
+Maybe I can optimize this by going from both ends at the same time, or maybe some other way.
+I'll think about it at a later date.